BAD GIRLS

 October 23 – December 8, 2024

 New York, NY – OCDChinatown is pleased to announce Bad Girls, a group photography exhibition titled after Camila Sosa Villada’s novel of the same name.
-This show, like the book, explores sex, work, surveillance, and motherhood through the work of emerging artists Sebastian Acero, Fern Cerezo, Jan Anthonio Diaz, Chuy Medina, and Cruz Valdez, alongside Jessica Mitrani’s Zapato Imposible from her series In a Single Shoe, and an archival print by Reynaldo Rivera
+This show, like the book, explores sex, work, surveillance, and motherhood through the work of emerging artists Sebastian Acero, Fern Cerezo, Jan Anthonio Diaz, Chuy Medina, and Cruz Valdez, alongside Jessica Mitrani’s Zapato Imposible from her series In a Single Shoe, and an archival print by Reynaldo Rivera.
+Curated by Devan Diaz.

 Underneath the decay, the house was still pink.
 A hopeful pink, an obvious pink, our pink, an impossible pink, unreal pink.